Close

 25 hours of CPD must be carried out each year, as required by the Board, which includes four hours of mandatory topics approved by the Board.

-Firstly, osteopaths must hold a current senior first aid certificate at the minimum standard of a Senior First Aid (level 2) certificate or equivalent.
-This is a stand-alone annual requirement and does not count towards the total of 25 hours of CPD learning.
+Firstly, osteopaths must hold a current senior first aid certificate at the minimum standard of a Senior First Aid (level 2) certificate or equivalent and renew this every three years.
+This is a stand-alone requirement, and any first aid course undertaken during a registration cycle does not count towards the 25 annual hours of CPD learning.

 Secondly, in each CPD cycle of 12 months, osteopaths need to complete a minimum of four hours related to one or more of the following mandatory topics: